Disentangled Latent Spaces Facilitate Data-Driven Auxiliary Learning: Methodology

-\subsection{The principal task-based oracle}
+\subsection{The Principal Task-Based Oracle}

-A major issue of the procedure proposed by~\cite{fumero2021learning} in our setting is that the oracle will assign the variation given by the \maintask{} label to a random subspace.
-In order to facilitate the automatic discovery of auxiliary tasks, we must have a way to accommodate the known variation of the \maintask{} in an arbitrary subspace and fix it there, constraining the representation learning.
-To achieve this, we define a masking procedure that creates the \maintask{} oracle $\hat{\mathcal{O}}$, such that the $\alpha{}$-th subspace contains all the variation in the data corresponding to pairs $(x^{(1)},x^{(2)})$ whose elements differ in their label.
-This implies that we do not inject direct knowledge of the known label, but only whether or not it differs between images of the pair.
-Thus, in contrast to~\cite{fumero2021learning}, where all labels are required, we only need to utilize the labels associated with the \maintask{}.
-Given an (arbitrary) subspace $\alpha{}\in{}\{1\ldots{}k\}$ (by default we set $\alpha{}=1$) where we wish to force the variation of the \maintask{} labels, we define $\hat{\mathcal{O}}$ as:
+When applied to our setting, a major drawback of the procedure proposed by~\cite{fumero2021learning} is that the oracle will assign the representations of data points with a different \maintask{} label to an arbitrary subspace at random.
+To automatically discover auxiliary tasks, we must have a way to accommodate the known variation of the \maintask{} in an arbitrary subspace and fix it there.
+To achieve this, we define a \maintask{}-based oracle $\hat{\mathcal{O}}:\mathbf{Z}\times{}\mathbf{Z}\to{}\{1,\ldots{}, k\}$, which ensures that the $\alpha{}$-th subspace will contain all the variation in the data corresponding to pairs $(x^{(1)},x^{(2)})$ whose elements differ in their \maintask{} label.
+Note that we do not inject direct knowledge of these labels, but only whether or not they differ.
+To do this, we select a subspace $\alpha{}\in{}\{1\ldots{}k\}$ where we wish to force the variation of the \maintask{} labels and define $\hat{\mathcal{O}}$ as: